Hebrews 8

 6But now hath he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises.

-Not a different God.
-Not a contradiction of the old covenant.
-A better one.
+The same God, fulfilling His own purposes in a better covenant.
 The old covenant said: if you keep the law, I will be your God.
-It was based on human performance.
 The new covenant says: I will be your God and rewrite you from the inside.
-It is based on Christ's performance, not ours.
-Better does not mean the first was worthless.
-It means this one works.
+The difference is that this one rests on Christ's performance.
+It works.

 7For if that first covenant had been faultless, then should no place have been sought for the second.

-The problem was never the Law.
-The problem was us.
 The Law is holy and just and good (Rom.
 7:12).
-But it cannot change the human heart.
+The problem was the human heart.
+The Law cannot change it.
 It cannot forgive.
 It can only show us our sin and demand payment.
 No amount of keeping the rules transforms a person.
 Only grace can do that.
 The new covenant does what the first never could.

 Hebrews 8:8-9 · Jeremiah 31:31-32I Will Make a New Covenant

 This is the voice of Jeremiah, the weeping prophet who watched Jerusalem fall.
 Exiled.
 Heartbroken.
-And yet God speaks to him of a day coming when everything will be remade.
-Not another set of rules.
-Not another temple built by human hands.
-A total rewriting.
+And yet God speaks to him of a day coming when everything will be remade: a total rewriting, deeper than a new set of rules or a new temple.
 The author of Hebrews has been building toward this quotation for eight chapters.
-1 Jeremiah 31 is where the Old Testament itself announces the obsolescence of the old order.
-This is not Christianity inventing something new.
-This is Jeremiah foretelling it five hundred years before Jesus was born.
+Jeremiah 31 is where the Old Testament itself announces the obsolescence of the old order.
+Jeremiah was foretelling it five hundred years before Jesus was born.

 9Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.

 Do not mistake this for judgment.
-God is not saying the old covenant was bad; He is saying it was not final.
+God is saying the old covenant was not final.
 At Sinai, God gave His people a covenant based on obedience.
 They broke it.
-Not because the covenant was weak, but because the human heart is hard.
-So God promises something different: not a renewed attempt at the same covenant, but a new one altogether.
-A covenant where He changes the heart itself.
+The human heart is hard, and the covenant was not designed to change it.
+So God promises something new altogether: a covenant where He changes the heart itself.

 Hebrews 8:10 · Jeremiah 31:33I Will Write My Laws in Their Hearts

 Two things.
-First, the laws are put into the mind - not to be memorized like rules, but to be understood from the inside.
-Second, they are written on the heart - not as external obligation, but as internal desire.
-God is not just giving you new information.
-He is remaking your will.
+First, the laws are put into the mind, to be understood from the inside.
+Second, they are written on the heart as internal desire.
+God is remaking your will.
 He is making you want what is right.

 Under the old covenant, knowledge of God was mediated through priests and teachers.
 You needed an expert to tell you what God said.
-In the new covenant, all shall know Him - not by inheritance, not by official position, but directly.
+In the new covenant, all shall know Him directly.
 From the least to the greatest.
-2 A child and a scholar stand on the same ground.
+A child and a scholar stand on the same ground.
 Everyone has direct access to the God who has rewritten their heart.

 Hebrews 8:11-12 · Jeremiah 31:34Their Sins Will I Remember No More